Just-In-Time Objectives: A General Approach for Specialized AI Interactions: Abstract

 \section{Abstract}

-Large language models promise a broad set of functions, but when not given a specific objective, they default to milquetoast results such as drafting emails littered with cliches.
-We demonstrate that inferring the user's in-the-moment objective, then rapidly optimizing for that singular objective, enables LLMs to produce tools, interfaces, and responses that are more responsive and desired.
-We contribute an architecture for automatically inducing \textit{just-in-time objectives} by passively observing user behavior, then steering downstream AI systems through generation and evaluation against this objective.
+Large language models promise a broad set of functions, but when not given a specific objective, they default to generic results.
+We demonstrate that inferring the user's in-the-moment objective, then rapidly optimizing for that singular objective, enables LLMs to produce specialized tools, interfaces, and responses.
+Our work introduces \textit{just-in-time objectives}, which model a user's goals to specialize LLM systems on the fly.
+We contribute an architecture for automatically inducing such objectives by passively observing user behavior, then steering downstream AI systems through generation and evaluation against this objective.
 Inducing just-in-time objectives (e.g., ``Clarify the abstract's research contribution'') enables automatic generation of tools, e.g., those that critique a draft based on relevant HCI methodologies, anticipate related researchers' reactions, or surface ambiguous terminology.
-In a series of experiments ($N=\screenSurveyN$, $N=\prolificStudyN{}$) on participants' own tasks, JIT objectives enable LLM outputs that achieve 66--86\% win rates over typical LLMs, and in-person use sessions (N=\userStudyN{}) confirm that JIT objectives produce specialized tools unique to each participant.
+In a series of experiments on participants' own tasks, JIT objectives enable LLM outputs that achieve 66--86\% win rates over typical LLMs.
+In-person use sessions confirm that JIT objectives produce specialized tools that are unique to each participant and are rated as significantly higher quality than a standard LLM chat tool.

 \ccsdesc[500]{Human-centered computing~Interactive systems and tools} \ccsdesc[300]{Human-centered computing~Natural language interfaces}